vberthiaume/fork_union/README.md

 On x86, for example, the `LOCK ADD` [can easily take 50 CPU cycles](https://travisdowns.github.io/blog/2020/07/06/concurrency-costs), being 50x slower than a regular `ADD` instruction, but still easily 5-10x faster than a `LOCK CMPXCHG` instruction.
 Once the contention rises, the gap naturally widens, and is further amplified by the increased "failure" rate of the CAS operation, when the value being compared has already changed.
-That's why for the "eager" mode, we resort to using an additional atomic variable as opposed to more typical CAS-based implementations.
+That's why for the "dynamic" mode, we resort to using an additional atomic variable as opposed to more typical CAS-based implementations.

 ## Testing